 An Italian New Year’s Eve: our rituals

 Eating lentils at midnight on New Year’s Eve brings good luck.
 Or so we believe, even if, as we said above, we don’t remember why.

 In truth, the origin of this particular tradition is pretty sketchy, as we’ve got many a version of it.
 Some say that lentils, as all legumes, are naturally resistent as a plant and long lasting as an ingredient, which makes them a perfect symbol of longevity and health.
-Because they are very nutritious and relatively cheap, lentils were often chosen, in the past, by the poorest of people to guarantee a healthy, solid meal to their families, with a little amount of money spent.
+Because they are very nutritious and relatively cheap, mainly in the past, the poorest of people used to guarantee a healthy, solid meal to their families, with a little amount of money spent.
 It’s also for this reason that lentils are so strongly and ideally associated with the idea of health and well-being: because they are a quintessential symbol of a full stomach, for centuries the foremost gradient of health and happiness.

 This is not the only version of the story, though: round, flat and golden-brown in color, to some lentils resemble gold coins, and the Romans used to gift little satchels full of them as a way to wish the receiver wealth and well being.
 Eat them, we say today, and plenty of money’ll get into your pocket in the new year.
 If interpreted this way, then, eating lentils becomes a good economical omen, or at least stands as a generalized hope financial difficulties will not hit any of those gathered around the table to eat.